Zybulon/h5pandas/README.md

 # h5pandas
-A library to have a Pandas DataFrame backed by a HDF5 Dataset with h5py.
+h5pandas is a library that converts HDF5 Dataset from h5py into Pandas DataFrame.

+### Readthedoc
+Full API documentation is available at  : https://h5pandas.readthedocs.io/en/latest/

 ### Installation
 ```